Performance

 fp2.plot_persistence()

-The topology methods detects thousands of local minima and maxima whereas the peakdetect approach finds the correct ones.
+The topology method detects thousands of local minima and maxima, while the peakdetect approach focuses on the most significant peaks, demonstrating different detection philosophies.

-The homology-persistence plots can help to filter the thousands of hits that are mostly alongside the diagonal and therefore not of interest.
-Only a few points seems to be of interest; numbers one to eight.
-With this knowledge we can set the limit paramater and remove the false positive peaks.
+The homology-persistence plots help filter the thousands of detections, with most points lying along the diagonal (indicating low persistence).
+Only a few points (numbers one to eight) show significant persistence and are therefore of interest.
+This knowledge can be used to set the limit parameter and remove false positive peaks.

-# Checkout the limit by looking at the top 10
+# Determine appropriate limit by examining the top 10 most persistent features

 limit_min = fp2.results['persistence'][0:8]['score'].min()